 Even though immunity varies among individuals, exercise can boost any parent’s immunity.
 That is because physical activity accelerates the white blood cells (WBC) and antibodies circulation during each of your workout sessions.
 WBCs, (also called leucocytes or leukocytes) are white blood cells that defend the body against infectious illnesses and external invaders such as viruses and bacteria.
 The fast movement of antibodies or WBCs aids in the detection of illnesses before they become serious.

 Regular moderate-intensity exercise or altering your daily parenting lifestyle with some physical activity can also enhance your immunological responses to vaccination and numerous immune indicators in illnesses such as cardiovascular disease, obesity, and diabetes.
 Additionally, the leukocytes will also contribute to resistance to influenza and flu, which are very stressful to manage when contracted by children.
 You can also read about how to fit exercise into your busy schedule here.

 Besides, during your workouts, your body will produce a variety of proteins (cytokines) that aid in immunity maintenance by moving immune cells straight to any of your infected areas.
 As a result, exercising can help prevent transmitting illnesses to your vulnerable groups that are more susceptible to illnesses such as your kids.

-However, even though regular exercise can boost your immunity, you should avoid over exercising.
+However, even though regular exercise can boost your immunity, you should avoid over-exercising.
 Excessive physical exercise can do you more harm in the long run.